29 Awesome Things to Do in Sedona Besides Hiking 2024

 Wildflower Inn at Bell Rock, Oak Creek

-Nestled in the peaceful village of Oak Creek, adjacent to Sedona, the accommodations offer access to a second-floor viewing deck for each room.
-With the Bell Rock trailhead close by and uptown Sedona a brief drive away, you will enjoy a harmonious blend of nature, culture, and dining options right at your doorstep.
+Located in the quiet village of Oak Creek next to Sedona, each room has access to a second-floor viewing deck.
+With Bell Rock trailhead nearby and uptown Sedona a short drive away, you can enjoy nature, culture, and dining options right at your doorstep

 Wildflower Inn is ideally situated just 1.4 miles from the Bell Rock trailhead, 1.5 miles from Canyon Mesa Country Club, and 18.6 miles from Montezuma Castle National Monument.